All graphs have tree-decompositions displaying their topological ends: Example section

+This completes the construction of the paths $P_n$ and the separations $(A_n,B_n)$.
+Hence by recursion, there is a sequence $(v_n|n\in \Nbb)$ of vertices that lie on a ray $S$ of the tree $T_\omega$ starting at the root together with a sequence $((A_n,B_n)|n\in \Nbb^*)$ of separations corresponding to edges of the decomposition tree such that $(A_n,B_n)\leq (A_{n+1},B_{n+1})$ and $v_n$ is contained in $B_n\sm A_n$.
+The vertex-end $\mu$ to which the ray $S$ belongs is an end of the tree $T_\omega$; and thus is fat in the graph $G$.
+Since the ray $S$ contains infinitely many vertices of all sides $B_n$, its vertex-end $\mu$ lives in all sides $B_n$.
+The edges corresponding to the separations $(A_n,B_n)$ lie on a ray $R$ of the decomposition tree; and the vertex-end $\mu$ lives in the end of $R$.
+This completes the proof. \end{proof}

+\autoref{in_end} contradicts \autoref{fat}.
+This is the desired contradiction.
+Hence $G$ has no tree-decomposition of finite adhesion that distinguishes all its thin vertex-ends. \end{eg}

-\begin{eg} In this example, we construct a graph $G$ such that for any tree-decomposition $(T,P_t|t\in V(T))$ of finite adhesion that distinguishes the topological ends, there are two topological ends such that no separation corresponding to an edge of $T$ distinguishes them efficiently.
+\begin{eg} In this example, we construct a graph $G$ such that for any of its tree-decompositions $(T,P_t| t\in V(T))$ there are two topological ends such that no separation corresponding to an edge of $T$ distinguishes them efficiently\footnote{Topological ends are examples of vertex-ends.
+In this sense the term `distinguishes efficiently' is defined.}.